Beach Card Designs

 3 simple DIY beach-inspired card designs

-If you're away on holiday, or just taking a morning stroll along the beach, collect a few shells and use the ideas below to create something special.
-There's no need to get complicated - simply let nature's perfection shine.
+If you're away on holiday, or just taking a walk along the beach, collect a few shells and use the ideas below to create something special.
+There's no need to get complicated.
+Let nature's perfection shine.

 Cut a piece of double-sided adhesive paper into a stylised spiral or shell shape, adhere to a square card, and sprinkle with sand.
 Use a pencil to handwrite the name of the beach where you collected the sand, and send it as a thank you to your host.